Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Essential to performing the task.
 -  Directly actionable.

-For example, you can use in-line copy to provide informative error messages when users encounter issues or input errors.
+For example, you can use in-line copy to provide informative [error message](https://jeunese.github.io/#/ux-writing?id=error-messages) when users encounter issues or input errors.
 You can also use it to provide feedback to users after they complete actions or submit forms, using in-line copy to confirm successful completion.

 If there's enough space, you might also decide to include: